Skip to content

 service_ready_callback

-Callback function for handling service task readiness.
+Callback for handling service task readiness.

 Parameters: